Antminer S15 Hash Board Repair Guide [EN]

 8. Temperature sensing circuit

 There are 4 temperature senses: one is TEMP (PCB), which is composed of sensor IC; the other is TEMP (CHIP), which is the built-in temperature sensor group (BM1391 21st, 22nd pins).
 After collecting the parameters of these two temperature sensors, they are finally returned by RI to the FPGA of the control board through the 23rd and 24th pins of BM1391.
 The principle is shown in Figure 15:

 1. Single board jig test ASIC=0

-1.1 Whether the jig cable and the computing board are in good contact.
+1.1 Whether the jig cable and the hash board are in good contact.